eviltester/startUsingSeleniumWebDriver/README.md

 Please read the comments below, and the source code comments if you are having trouble starting work with Firefox.
 Especially if you are using Firefox v 47.

+If you are using Firefox 45 Extended Release version then to run the test from the command line use:

+`mvn test -Dtest=MyFirstTest`

+If you are using Firefox 48+ and have added Marionette to the path then use the command line:

+`mvn test -Dtest=MyFirstTestFF48`

+## Update 27th September 2016

+I have added two tests into the code:

+* `MyFirstTest`
+* `MyFirstTestFF48`

+`MyFirstTest` has all the comments explaining all the multiple uses of Firefox and defaults to using the FirefoxDriver - in selenium 2 this will only work with Firefox 47 or below.
+With Selenium 3 you could run this if Marionette driver is on the path.

+`MyFirstTestFF48` is a cut down test that uses the MarionetteDriver and assumes that wires.exe is on the path.

 ## Update 7th July 2016

 Firefox 47 was incompatible with Selenium 2.53.0 so we needed to use marionette driver.